How to Pick Stocks to Invest in

 - Earnings per Share (EPS)

-If you are interested in learning more about how to pick stocks using fundamental analysis, you should take a look at our article ‘Fundamental Analysis of Stocks’.
+If you are interested in learning more about how to choose stocks using fundamental analysis, you should take a look at our article ‘Fundamental Analysis of Stocks’.

 When researching a company’s fundamentals you should not only be evaluating whether the company is performing well, but also whether its share price accurately reflects the company’s value.

-With our Invest.MT5 account, you can buy individual shares from 15 of the world’s largest stock exchanges!
-In order to buy your first company’s shares, follow these steps:
+With our Invest.MT5 account, you can buy shares from 15 of the world’s largest stock exchanges!
+In order to start buying stocks, follow these steps:

 How to Pick Stocks – Why Buy One When You Could Buy a Hundred?

-There are alternative methods of investing in the stock market without picking individual shares.
+There are alternative methods of investing in the stock market without choosing shares to buy individually.
 Exchange-Traded Funds (ETFs) allow investors to purchase a basket of stocks with just a single investment.

 ETFs are a type of security which track an underlying index, sector, economy, commodity or any other type of asset, by holding investments in securities which are carefully selected in order to mimic their underlying market.